Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 Q. Self-publishing seems to work very well for romance authors, but what about historical fiction?
 Are there certain time periods/events that authors should focus on to attract readers?

-A. That’s hard to say, though it does seem as though WWII books are as popular as ever!
+A. That’s hard to say, though it does seem as though WWII books are as popular as ever.
 No one ever knows what the Next Big Thing is until it happens, alas.
 FWIW I’ve been told that people who read historical fiction prefer print, but romance readers prefer ebooks.
-If it’s a help, Unnatural Creatures’ print sales are nearly the same as ebook sales at this early stage of post-publication.
+If it’s a help, Unnatural Creatures’ print sales are nearly the same as ebook sales at this early stage of post-publication, and the hardcover has proved more popular than I expected.

 A. The ability to multitask yet stay on task—I’ve never worked so hard on a book!
 But then again, Unnatural Creatures is the first book I’ve published from my little imprint that could.
-Next time, I’ll be more efficient.
+For my other books, things varied.

 In terms of creating promotional graphics, Canva is an amazing tool for non-designers and is far more reasonably priced than Photoshop, which has quite the learning curve.
 It’s also really easy to create book videos and social media reels on Canva.